 The tax applied to each gallon of fuel sold.
-Currently, the federal government has imposed a pergallon tax of 18.4 cents, and the state has imposed a per-gallon excise tax of 35.3 cents per gallon.
+Currently, the federal government has imposed a per-gallon tax of 18.4 cents, and the state has imposed a per-gallon excise tax of 35.3 cents per gallon which under SB 1 increases to 47.3 cents per gallon beginning November 1, 2017.